 | Inspiration & lifestyle | 70% | Transformation stories, motivational reels |

-Gymshark treats its followers like a movement, not an audience.
+Gymshark treats followers like a community, not just a customer list.

 |---|---|---|